|Commander / EDH||Legal|

 |Ultimate Masters (UMA)||Common|

 Creature — Elf Scout

-Persist (When this creature is put into a graveyard from play, if it had no -1/-1 counters on it, return it to play under its owner's control with a -1/-1 counter on it.)
+Persist (When this creature is put into the graveyard from the battlefield, if it had no -1/-1 counters on it, return it to the battlefield under its owner's control with a -1/-1 counter on it.)

 Safehold Elite Discussion